KibbeWater/Interium-Luas/README.md

 ### Planned **Public** Release
 * KibbeWater UI Library - An advanced UI Library for lua developers to more easily create and manage UI elements
-* Health Glow - Changes player glow depending on player HP
-* Interium Plus - Add more customizability like toggles custom background fade when opening menu and more
+* Interium Plus (?) - Adding stuff such as a public chat rooms and ability to find other interium users